 “Why do you walk with a limp?” he asked.

-I blinked, surprised out of my lust-filled thoughts.
+I blinked, surprised out of my dirty thoughts for the second time in less than five minutes.
 “You ever heard of small talk, Jakob?”

-His breath warmed my neck.
-“Never saw the point.
+His breath warmed my neck when he answered.
+“Never saw the point of small talk.
 It’s just useless words people throw around while they wait for someone to say something meaningful.”